 In April 2012, Nebraska became the 21st state to require that motorists give bicycle riders a margin of 3 feet or more when passing.

-Twenty states require a 3-foot gap; in 2011 Pennsylvania enacted a bill that requires a 4-foot gap.
+In 2011, Pennsylvania enacted a bill that requires a 4-foot gap.

 In reporting on the Pennsylvania bill, the York Daily Record succinctly explained its importance: